 As a rule of thumb, the more corner markets a bookmaker gives you, the greater the chances you will find the one that works for you.
 So, find quality bookmakers with a fantastic range of corner betting options.
-The betting sites we list here at Betpack are great places to start your search.
+The top gambling sites in the UK we list here at Betpack are great places to start your search.

 Tip 4: Bet in-play

 One of the best aspects of betting at online bookmakers is that you can bet live.
 That allows you to take advantage of the fact that you see how the teams are playing.
 So, if it is difficult to predict the number of corners before the game kicks off, it will be much easier once it.
 That's because you will be able to see how each of the football teams play, and you will be able to make better predictions about the number of corners.